nasa-fornax/fornax-demo-notebooks/light_curves/light_curve_classifier.md

 def sigmaclip_lightcurves(df_lc, sigmaclip_value = 10.0, include_plot = False):
     """
     Sigmaclip to remove bad values from the light curves; optionally plots histograms of uncertainties to help determine sigmaclip_value from the data.
-This is a tricky job because we want to keep astrophysical outliers of variable objects, butremove instrumental noise and CR (ground based).

     Parameters
     ----------
     df_lc: Pandas dataframe with light curve info

+    sigmaclip_value: float
-    sigmaclip_value: what value of sigma should be used to make the cuts
+        what value of sigma should be used to make the cuts

+    include_plot: bool
+        have the function plot histograms of uncertainties for each band

     Returns
     --------